Phemz0/Password-Vault/README.md

 # Password-Vault

-This program is meant to be stored on a USB stick.
-To make this work on any PC you will need to package it, PyInstaller is recommended Fully secure.
+This program is meant to be stored on a USB stick.\n To make this work on any PC you will need to package it, PyInstaller is recommended\n Fully secure.\n